 Jerky Marinade Recipe

 Keeping the meat in a marinade before drying it will enhance the flavors.
-This step is vital to the success of homemade jerky.
+This step is vital to the success of homemade beef jerky.
 Here’s how to prepare it:

 - In a large bowl, whisk the soy sauce together with the Worcestershire sauce.